sbft-cps-tool-competition/cps-tool-competition/README.md

 # Cyber-Physical Systems Testing Tool Competition #

-The [SBST Workshop](https://sbst22.github.io/) offers a challenge for software testers who want to work with self-driving cars in the context of the usual [tool competition](https://sbst22.github.io/tools/).
+The [SBFT Workshop](https://sbst22.github.io/) offers a challenge for software testers who want to work with self-driving cars in the context of the usual [tool competition](https://sbst22.github.io/tools/).

 ## Important Dates